 After becoming experienced rated, contribution rates will be set based on the employer’s benefit ratio.
 The benefit ratio is measured by dividing the employer’s claims experience over the previous three years by the employer’s taxable payroll over the same time period.
 The resulting benefit ratio is then multiplied by a “reserve factor,” which is set by the Department of Workforce Solutions based on the solvency of the Unemployment Trust Fund.
 The “reserve factor” can be as low as 0.5 and as high as 4.0.
-For Calendar year 2021, the reserve factor will be 1.6528.
+For Calendar year 2022, the reserve factor is 2.64370.

 Benefits Charged Against Employer Account (3-year. period) X Reserve Factor X Experience History Factor